jake-drysdale/blog/content/blog/in-the-loop/index.md

 ###Dataset
+In order to evaluate how well our system can analyze the structure of professionally produced EM, we compiled a dataset of 10 compositions.
+The dataset covers several popular EM genres such as hip-hop, drum and bass, techno, house and garage (with a tempo range of 120-175 BPM).
+The tracks were collected from Soundcloud and Bandcamp and are available under a Creative Commons license.
+Ground truth annotations were obtained by listening through each composition and labelling the active instrumentation roles at 4-bar intervals.
+The activations for each track can be downloaded via the corresponsing link and the roles are order as follows: Bass (0), Drums (1), FX (2), Melody (3).

 | Title                               | Artist         | Genre       | BPM | Source                                                                                            | Duration | Annotations |
 | ----------------------------------- | -------------- | ----------- | --- | ------------------------------------------------------------------------------------------------- | -------- | ----------- |